Simple and effective weapons for use in a survival situation.

 The Baldock is better than the SOG Fusion in many ways because the knife is more useful as a blade than SOG's dagger.
 The knife locks directly onto a shaft with no need to unscrew the handle and without the need for a fixing screw.
 Perfectly balanced as a throwing knife and with a super carbon steel blade grooved for deep penetration, it takes a razor sharp edge.
 Too bad, you probably will never be able to find one.
 The disadvantage of using a knife as a spear point (whether you buy a knife made for the purpose, or if you simply lash your survival knife to a spear shaft), is that you stand to damage your knife or lose your knife if you lose your spear.
 For this reason, I would not advocate using your survival knife as a spear point.

 Spear throwing sticks, for example, the Aztec Atlatl and the Aboriginal Woomera, were used for thousands of years until the bow and arrow was invented.
 They had the advantage of lengthening the throwing arm of the hunter, giving more leverage, which increased the speed of the spear and the distance it could travel.
 Spear throwing sticks also increased accuracy and enhanced a spear's flight in such a way as to give it greater terminal velocity, hence killing power.
 An Atlatl can kill a young deer at 40 metres (130 feet).
 However, for hunting small game, stealth hunting and shooting down from trees, the bow and arrow proved more effective and apparently took over as the hunting weapon of choice.
-Click on the picture below for details on how to use an effective spear throwing stick.
+In a survival situation it takes a lot of skill and materials to make an effective bow and arrows that fly straight.
+It also takes a lot of skill as an archer, so making a bow and arrows is not included in this article on simple, effective primitive weapons.Spear–throwing stick (Atlatl)

 It is essential the throwing stick is made from a piece of straight wood; if necessary, shave the wood down to make it as straight as possible.
 If the spur and handle are not well aligned with the spear shaft, the spear will not travel straight or may tumble in flight; at the least, it will be inefficient.
 To ensure a positive contact between the spear (more correctly called a dart) and the spur, hollow out the end of the dart into a cone shape, this fits loosely against a point on the spur.